thuban87/hindsight-journal/docs/development/Implementation Plan.md

 ## Phase 9: Image Handling + Thumbnails + Gallery (~2-3 sessions)

+**Depends on:** Phase 5a (appStore, ServiceRegistry, yieldUtils, debugLog), Phase 5b (Tab Groups — Gallery renders in Explore > Gallery tab).

 **Goal:** WebP thumbnail generation via canvas, IndexedDB cache with LRU eviction, calendar cell thumbnails, entry card thumbnails, and a Gallery view tab.
+ **Schema versioning (amendment):** Start with version 1.
+The onupgradeneeded handler creates the initial schema.
+Future schema changes bump the version; for thumbnails, clearing the cache on upgrade is acceptable since thumbnails are regenerable.

 > **IndexedDB quota handling:** Browsers enforce per-origin storage limits.
 On iOS Safari/WKWebView (Obsidian Mobile), the quota is strictly capped at ~50MB with no user prompt to increase.
 All IndexedDB writes must be wrapped in try/catch. **Aggressive auto-eviction on quota error:**
 > 1. When `cacheThumbnail()` catches a `QuotaExceededError` (or `DOMException` with name `QuotaExceededError`), immediately invoke an aggressive `evictLRU()` that deletes the oldest 25% of the cache.